Bachelor of Arts in History

 BA History/MA History Transition Program

 Students currently enrolled in the BA History program who have a cumulative GPA of at least 3.0 and are within six courses of completion of the BA program may register for the BA History/MA History transition program.
-They do so by asking their admission advisor to submit a plan change into the transition program, allowing them to take two MA History classes as electives during the BA History program.
-Students may choose up to two 600-level History courses with the exception of HIS 600, HIS 692, HIS 695, HIS 696, HIS 697, HIS 698 or HIS 699.
+They do so by asking their advisor to submit a plan change into the transition program, allowing them to take one MA History class as an elective during the BA History program.
+Students may choose any 600-level History course with the exception of HIS 600, HIS 692, HIS 695, HIS 696, HIS 697, HIS 698 or HIS 699.

-Students interested in the transition program to the MA History can have their admissions advisor apply to the program's Faculty Advisor for a waiver of the HIS 600 prerequisites requirement for the two transition classes that the student chooses.
+Students interested in the transition program to the MA History can have their advisor apply to the program's Faculty Advisor for a waiver of the HIS 600 prerequisite requirement for the transition class the student chooses.
 The Faculty Advisor will grant such waivers.
 Once students have completed the transition program and are matriculated into the MA History program, they will need to take HIS 600 as their initial course in the MA History program since it will be enforced as the prerequisite to all other courses in the program.

 A complete description of Transition Program requirements can be found in the Policies and Procedures section of this catalog.